-As a result of the cuts to the Police the Police have adopted policies to prioritise what offences they would investigate putting retail theft at the bottom of their list, with many police forces only investigating theft (shoplifting) from retail outlets if the amount of goods stolen was in the value of £200 and over, with many people believing this gives thieves the green light to steal.
+As a result of the cuts to the Police, the Police have adopted policies to prioritise what offences they would investigate putting retail theft at the bottom of their list, with many police forces only investigating theft (shoplifting) from retail outlets if the amount of goods stolen was in the value of £200 and over, many people believes this gives thieves the green light to steal.

 According to the British Retail Consortiums (BRC) Retail Crime Survey, published on their website on the March 5th 2020, retailers spent a record £1.2 billion on crime prevention and the loss because of crime rose to £1.0 billion, which includes over £770 million from customer theft, this makes the tolal cost of crime and crime prevention to £2.2 billion an increase of 16% from the previous year (1.9 billion).

-Below is a video that Catch a Thief UK have put togther in support of the Petition, it contains over 100 incidents of violence towards retailers and other people that serve us in the public domain.
-The video contains snippets of news headlines that have reported on this crisis over the past 4 months.
+Below is a video that Catch a Thief UK has put togther in support of the campaign, it contains over 100 incidents of violence towards retailers and other people that serve us in the public domain.
+The video contains snippets of news headlines that have reported on this crisis.